andrey-chabrov/memorymodel/README.md

 memorymodel
 ===========

-Operates with Django model classes saved in memory.
+Operates with Django model classes saved in memory from yaml.

+Main code block that creates a models located in ./src/memorymodel/generator.py module.

 Installation:
     1) Install PostgreSQL server at first.